redis/redis-io/redis-doc/commands/append.md

 If the _key_ already exists and is a string, this command appends the provided value at the end of the string.
-If the _key_ does not exist it is created and set as an empty string, so APPEND will be very similar to SET in this special case.
+If the _key_ does not exist it is created and set as an empty string, so `APPEND` will be very similar to `SET` in this special case.

 @return

-@integer-reply, specifically the total length of the string after the append operation.
+@integer-reply: the total length of the string after the append operation.

 @examples

     redis exists mykey
     (integer) 0
     redis append mykey Hello
     (integer) 6
     redis append mykey World
     (integer) 11
     redis get mykey
     Hello World